gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 $demo_hello_world

 Tip: When developing locally, you can use the Gradio CLI to run a file containing a Gradio app **in hot reload mode**, which automatically reloads the Gradio app whenever you make changes to the file.
 To do this, simply type in `gradio` before the name of the file instead of `python`.
 In the example above, you would type: `gradio app.py`.
-Learn more about hot reloading in the [Hot Reloading Guide](https://gradio.app/developing-faster-with-reload-mode/).
+Learn more about hot reloading in the <a href="https://gradio.app/developing-faster-with-reload-mode/">Hot Reloading Guide</a>.

 ## Input/Output Demos: The `Interface` Class